ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/data.md

   name: vr_python3
 ---

-# Adding and using data with the Virtual Rainforest
+# Adding and using data with the Virtual Ecosystem

-A Virtual Rainforest simulation requires data to run.
+A Virtual Ecosystem simulation requires data to run.
 That includes the loading of initial forcing data for the model - things like air temperature, elevation and photosynthetically active radiation - but also  includes the storage of internal variables calculated by the various models running within the simulation.
-The data handling for simulations is managed by the {mod}`~virtual_rainforest.core.data` module and the {class}`~virtual_rainforest.core.data.Data` class, which provides the data loading and storage functions for the Virtual Rainforest.
+The data handling for simulations is managed by the {mod}`~virtual_ecosystem.core.data` module and the {class}`~virtual_ecosystem.core.data.Data` class, which provides the data loading and storage functions for the Virtual Ecosystem.
 The data system is extendable to provide support for different file formats and axis validation (see the [module API docs](../../api/core/data.md)) but that is beyond the scope of this document.

-A Virtual Rainforest simulation will have one instance of the {class}`~virtual_rainforest.core.data.Data` class to provide access to the different forcing and internal variables used in the simulation.
+A Virtual Ecosystem simulation will have one instance of the {class}`~virtual_ecosystem.core.data.Data` class to provide access to the different forcing and internal variables used in the simulation.
 As they are loaded, all variables are validated and then  added to an {class}`xarray.Dataset` object, which provides a consistent indexing and data manipulation for the underlying arrays of data.